 The Huntley Square Townhome project is a 10-unit development on a 0.39 acre parcel at 7950 Bodega, Ave (APN: 004-350-024).
 The project achieves over 25 units per acre, over 100% of maximum allowable density.
-However, as the units meet the definition of studio units, they count as 0.5 units for density calculations, which makes the project considered equivalent to 12.8 units per acre.

 The project applicant has requested a zoning amendment to modify the parcel's zoning from Multifamily Residential to Planned Community.
 This project was approved by City Council on March 1, 2022 and then approved by the Design Review Board at their May 18, 2022 meeting.
-This project is expected to begin construction in late 2022This project has all necessary approvals and site work has commenced.7 Units are expected to be available for occupancy in 2023.
+This project has all necessary approvals and site work has commenced.
+Units are expected to be available for occupancy in 2023.